jamaltheatlantean/BuyTickets/README.md

 The `mintTicket()` function which is internally called whenever a user buys a new ticket via the `buyTicket()` function.
 And the `transferTicket()` function, that helps the user transfer the ticket bought to a new address.

-Authors remark: The NftTicketGeneratorV2.sol is the most efficient smart contract for this project.
+    STATUS: Success.

+Authors remark: Although the NftTicketGeneratorV3.sol was a success, it lacked the true purpose for creating the smart contract, which is to let users pay for tickets in installmental.
+Without this function the original point of the contract was lost.

 ### ABout the Project